dng24/intl-iot/model/model_details.md

 `-s` - Generate a model using the spectral clustering algorithm.

-`-p IN_PATH` - The path to the pcap file with unknown device activity.
-Default is `yi_camera_sample.pcap`.

-`-v DEV_NAME` - The name of the device that generated the data in `IN_PCAP`.
-This argument should match the name of a `device_name` directory (see the [traffic/](#traffic) section below).
-Default is `yi-camera`.

-`-l MODEL_NAME` - The name of the model to be used to predict the device activity of `IN_PCAP`.
-Choose from `kmeans`, `knn`, or `rf`.
-The DBSCAN and spectral clustering algorithms cannot be us ed for prediction.
-The model must also have been generated to be used.
-Default is `rf`.
+`-o OUT_DIR` - The path to a directory to place all intermediate and final prediction output.
+This directory will be generated if it currently does not exist.

-`-o OUT_CSV` - The path to a CSV file to write the results of predicting the device activity of `IN_PATH`.
-Default is `sample.csv`.
+`-p NUM_PROC` - The number of processes to use to run parts of this pipeline.
+Default is `1`.

 `-h` - Display the usage statement and exit.

-Notes: All directories and `OUT_CSV` will be generated if they currently do not exist.
-If no models are specified to be generated, all five models will be created.
+Note: If no models are specified to be generated, all five models will be created.

 #### Output

-This script produces a CSV file that contains the prediction of the state of the device given the device's network traffic.
-If the CSV exists, the script will overwrite it.
-Several intermediate files and directories are also produced, as described above.

-- `ts` - The Unix timestamp at which data was first recorded to `IN_PCAP`.
+This script places all output in `OUT_DIR`:

+- `s1_test_paths.txt` - The paths to pcap files used to test the trained models.
+- `s1_train_paths.txt` - The paths to pcap files used to create the machine learning models.
+- `s2.1-train-decoded/` - The directory containing the decoded training pcap files.
+- `s2.2-test-decoded/` - The directory containing the decoded testing pcap files.
+- `s3.1-train-features/` - The directory containing the statistically-analyzed training files.
+- `s3.2-test-features/` - The directory containing the statistically-analyzed testing files.
+- `s4-5-models/` - The directory containing the base and anomaly machine learning models.
-- `ts_end` - The Unix timestamp at which recording was stopped to `IN_PCAP`.
+- `s6_untagged_paths.txt` - The paths to pcap files with unknown device activity.
-- `ts_delta` - The time difference between each frame capture.
-- `num_pkt` - The number of packets in `IN_PCAP`.
+- `s7-untagged-decoded/` - The directory containing the decoded untagged pcap files.
+- `s8-untagged-decoded-split/` - The directory containing the decoded untagged pcap files split into different files by timestamp.
-- `state` - The predicted state that the device was in when `IN_PCAP` was created.
+- `s9-untagged-features/` - The directory containing the statistically-analyzed untagged files.
-- `device` - The input into the `-v` option.
+- `s10-results/` - The directory containing the device activity prediction results of the untagged files.

+Information about the contents of each of these files and directories can be found below.

 ### src/s1_split_data.py